The Mary Tyler Moore Show: United Kingdom

 The series was broadcast on BBC1 from February 13, 1971, to December 29, 1972.
 The BBC broadcast the first 34 episodes before the series was dropped.
 Beginning in 1975, a number of ITV companies picked up the series.
 Channel 4 repeated the first 39 episodes between January 30, 1984, and August 23, 1985.
 The full series was repeated on The Family Channel from 1993 to 1996.

 Home media

-The entire series was released on DVD in Region 1 between 2002 and 2010.
+The entire series was released on DVD in Region 1 by 20th Century Fox Home Entertainment between 2002 and 2010.
 Originally, season 1 was housed in a multi-panel fold-out digipak in a slipcase, while seasons 2-4 were issued in a slipcase, with each disc being housed in its own slim case.
 Starting with season 5, each season was issued in a standard 3-disc DVD keepcase, and seasons 1-4 were reissued in the same style of DVD packaging.
 The discs from each of these releases were repackaged in 2018 as a complete series set.

 On the season 7 DVD, the last episode's "final curtain call", broadcast only once on March 19, 1977 (March 18 in Canada), was included at the request of fans.
 However, some of the season 7 sets did not include the curtain call; a replacement disc is reported to be available from the manufacturer.

+Critical response

+On Rotten Tomatoes, season 1 holds an approval rating of 92% based on 12 reviews, with an average rating of 10.00/10.
+Critics consensus reads: "An exceptional ensemble and a smart sense of humor suggest, The Mary Tyler Moore Show and its titular star may just make it after all".

+Early reviews in The New York Times characterized the show as “a preposterous item about life as an ‘associate producer’ in a TV newsroom,” but by 1973 the paper lauded its “consistently tight writing and good acting,” calling it “the best of its kind in the history of American television.

+Lance Morrow wrote in Time before its last episode:

+An NPR article reviewing the documentary, Being Mary Tyler Moore, described the series as “barrier-busting” and called it part of “the best night of television in television history,” alongside All in the Family, M*A*S*H, The Bob Newhart Show, and The Carol Burnett Show.

+After Moore’s death, The Guardian reflected on Mary and Rhoda’s relationship, describing it as “the best portrait of friendship between women that American television has ever produced, full of laughter, wit and kindness.”

+Even though the show is generally well-rated, it still earned some criticism for normalizing a hegemonic society while suggesting to portray a feminist and modern way of life.